DO I NEED A LICENCE TO OWN AN AIRGUN?

 A pellet gun is what it says on the tin.
 It is a gun which can shoot pellets, commonly airguns.
 These can be split up into different types, consisting of Spring Powered air guns, gas piston air guns, precharged pneumatic airguns, pneumatic air guns and CO2 air guns.

-Spring Powered Air Guns, or springers, contain a coiled spring inside the chamber, which is compressed when you cock the gun.
+Spring air rifles, or springers, contain a coiled spring inside the chamber, which is compressed when you cock the gun.
 When you fire, the spring decompresses and pushes a piston, which forces air to propel the pellet out of the barrel.

 Gas Piston Air guns are similar to springers, but instead of a coiled spring, there is a gas filled cylinder.
 So, cocking the gun pressurises the air in the cylinder, and pulling the trigger decompresses the air, and propels the pellet.